NC-Book/NCB/cont/further/chap02.md

 ## Longest Path Problem
 Recall that paths cannot reuse nodes, and trails cannot reuse links so the longest path and the longest trail in a finite network are finite.
-The task of finding the longest path is a very difficult problem.
-However, finding the longesttrail is comparatively easy, using some results from Chap.
-3.
+The task of finding the longest path is a very difficult problem, whereas finding the longest trail is comparatively easy, using some results from Chap.
+3. To understand the difficulty of the finding the longest path, note that a longest path that uses all nodes would be a so-called Hamiltonian path.
+If the longest walk does not use all nodes then a Hamiltonian path does not exist.
+Hence a longest path algorithm would solve also the Hamiltonian path problem.

 # References